Inner-Worlds/inner_worlds_be/README.md

 * Build applications that execute in development, test, CI, and production environments
 * Focus on communication between front-end and back-end teams in order to complete and deploy features that have been outlined by the project spec

+We hope your experience is out of this world!

 ### Inception - Diagramming and Brainstorming